olekaspt/Lab07/README.md

 *.
 Insert –
 *.
 DeQueue –
 *.
 PrintPriorityQueue –
-2. Create a unit Tests for testing the Heap based implementation at least 2 per method.
+1. Create a unit Tests for testing the Heap based implementation at least 2 per method.
-3. In the lab report, discuss the advantages and disadvantages of this structure over a standard binary search tree.
+1. In the lab report, discuss the advantages and disadvantages of this structure over a standard binary search tree.

 ## Task 4  Evaluate implementations
 1. Evaluate the performance of adding 500, 1,000, 2,000, and 5,000 random items to each of the ADT  built in this using the same techniques as the sorting lab.
 Make sure the items being added are the same for each of the structures.
 In the lab report, graph the results and discuss which structure performs which.
 2. Evaluate the performance of removing all of the items from step 1 for each of the 4 sets of data (remove 1 at a time, not all at once).
 Make sure the items being added are the same for each of the structures.
 In the lab report, graph the results and discuss which structure performs which.
+3. Graph the total time as well for a third graph, and discuss the performance.

 # Task 5 Participation Rubric And Lab Report